martinphellwig/coveralls-hg/README.txt

 What is it?
 ===========
 - An api library to coveralls.io
-- A script for uploading coverage data from a Codeship build environment

 What problem does it solve?
 ===========================
-Other coveralls library require git, this one is more dvcs agnostic with the upload script specifically made for codeship/bitbucket combination.
+Other coveralls library require git, this one is more dvcs agnostic, but targeted towards bitbucket.
+The coverage information should be a python coverage file.

 How do I install it?
 ====================